-Experts from the United States set out to find out whether a person is capable of seeing his own hands in the complete dark and wearing a light-tight bandage over his eyes, without using his physical vision and relying only on the unconscious brain activity.
+Experts from the United States set out to find out whether a person is capable of seeing their own hands in complete darkness and wearing a light-tight bandage over their eyes, without using their physical vision and relying only on the unconscious brain activity.

-Then each participant was asked to hold his own hand in front of his eyes and describe the feeling.
+Then each participant was asked to hold their own hand in front of their eyes and describe the feeling.
 As it turned out, some of the subjects saw the vague silhouette of their hands, despite the fact that the bandages on their eyes completely blocked their vision.

 These results could be attributed to errors in the experiment, but, according to the scientists, this assumption is not able to explain why the participants who received the bandages that let a little light in saw their hands more often than those who got the completely opaque ones.

-After going through the various options and repeating the experiment several times with different groups of subjects, the researchers came to the conclusion that the probability to “see” in the dark was associated with the expectations of the participants.
+After going through the various options and repeating the experiment several times with different groups of subjects, the researchers came to the conclusion that the probability to “see” in complete darkness was associated with the expectations of the participants.

 Moreover, the subjects who were told that they were in a poorly illuminated room could see their hands more often than those who were aware that the room had no light at all.